ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 The sequence concat combiner assumes at least one output from encoders is a tensors of size `b x s x h` where `b` is the batch size, `s` is the length of the sequence and `h` is the hidden dimension.
 The sequence / text / sequential input can be specified with the `main_sequence_feature` parameter that should have the name of the sequential feature as value.
 If no `main_sequence_feature` is specified, the combiner will look through all the features in the order they are defined in the model definition and will look for a feature with a rank 3 tensor output (sequence, text or time series).
-If it cannot find one it will raise an exception, otherwise the output of that feature will be used for concatenating the other features alons the sequence `s` dimension.
+If it cannot find one it will raise an exception, otherwise the output of that feature will be used for concatenating the other features along the sequence `s` dimension.

-If there are other input features with a rank 3 output tensor, the combiner will concatenate them alongside the `s` dimension, which means that all of them must have idential `s` dimension, otherwise an error will be thrown.
+If there are other input features with a rank 3 output tensor, the combiner will concatenate them alongside the `s` dimension, which means that all of them must have identical `s` dimension, otherwise an error will be thrown.
 Specifically, as the placeholders of the sequential features are of dimension `[None, None` in order to make the `BucketedBatcher` trim longer sequences to their actual length, the check if the sequences are of the same length cannot be performed at model building time, and a dimension mismatch error will be returned during training when a datapoint with two sequential features of different lengths are provided.

 Other features that have a `b x h` rank 2 tensor output will be replicated `s` times and concatenated to the `s` dimension.